 This post has been reposted with permission from the site Sucuri.net.
-We thought it contained some really good information on how to keep your site safe from hackers.
+It contains preventative information on how to keep your site safe from hackers.

 Site security isn’t the sexiest topic in the blogosphere, but it is incredibly important to building and sustaining an audience, especially as platforms like WordPress make it easier for people to create websites without knowing the potential dangers they pose to their readers’ data and property.
 For instance, does the average blogger know what to do if Google blacklists their website and their traffic drops 95% in a day?